Statue of Liberty: Design, style, and symbolism

-Liberty is depicted in a contrapposto pose, with a raised right foot amidst a broken shackle and chain.
+Liberty is depicted in a contrapposto pose, with a raised right foot amid a broken shackle and chain.

 Bartholdi made alterations in the design as the project evolved.
-Bartholdi considered having Liberty hold a broken chain, but decided this would be too divisive in the days after the Civil War.
+Bartholdi considered having Liberty hold a broken chain; he ultimately decided this would be too divisive in the days after the Civil War.
 The erected statue does stride over a broken chain, half-hidden by her robes and difficult to see from the ground.
+According to historian Maria Cristina Garcia the chains being barely visible is "why Americans have forgotten this history".
 Her right foot is raised and set back, in a classical contrapposto pose that looks stationary when viewed from the front, but dynamic when viewed from the side, signifying a solid footing and a posture more relaxed than that of two feet set side by side, and introducing a sense of tension between standing and moving forward, both physically and mentally.
 The upright form and outstretched leg may have also helped to stabilize the statue.
 Bartholdi was initially uncertain of what to place in Liberty's left hand; he settled on a tabula ansata, used to evoke the concept of law.
 Though Bartholdi greatly admired the United States Constitution, he chose to inscribe JULY IV MDCCLXXVI on the tablet, thus associating the date of the country's Declaration of Independence with the concept of liberty.

 Bartholdi interested his friend and mentor, architect Eugène Viollet-le-Duc, in the project.
 As chief engineer, Viollet-le-Duc proposed designing a brick pier filled with sand within the statue up to the hips, with iron bars like veins of a leaf to which the skin would be anchored.

 After consultations with the metalwork foundry Gaget, Gauthier & Co., Viollet-le-Duc chose the metal which would be used for the skin, copper sheets, and the method used to shape it, repoussé, in which the sheets were heated and then struck with wooden hammers.
 An advantage of this choice was that the entire statue would be light for its volume, as the copper need be only 0.094 in thick.
 Bartholdi had decided on a height of just over 151 ft for the statue, double that of Italy's Sancarlone and the German statue of Arminius, both made with the same method.
-Viollet le Duc also designed the pleats of the dress.
+Viollet-le-Duc also designed the pleats of the dress.